scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 VSO's main interface is web-based, but an API based on a WSDL webservice is also available.
 SunPy provides a Python front-end to this API.

-A new problem arose with the launch of the <http://sdo.gsfc.nasa.gov>`_[SDO] mission.
+A new problem arose with the launch of the `SDO <http://sdo.gsfc.nasa.gov>`_ mission.
 The large size of the images (4 times larger than the previous mission), together with the fastest cadence of their cameras (~10 images per minute) makes challenging to use of the data in the same manner as previous observations.
-Previsously the standard workflow was to download long time series' of data and to view animations to identify features of interest to the scientist.
+Previously the standard workflow was to download long time series of data and to view animations to identify features of interest to the scientist.
-For <http://sdo.gsfc.nasa.gov>`_[SDO]_ this would involve downloading prohibitively large amouts of data.
+For `SDO <http://sdo.gsfc.nasa.gov>`_ this would involve downloading prohibitively large amounts of data.
 The `Heliophysics Event Knowledgebase <http://www.lmsal.com/hek/>`_ [HEK]_ was created to solve this overload of data.
-The principle behind the HEK is to run a number of automated detection algorithms on the data that is obtained by <http://sdo.gsfc.nasa.gov>`_[SDO] to populate a database with information about the features and events observed in each image.
+The principle behind the HEK is to run a number of automated detection algorithms on the data that is obtained by `SDO <http://sdo.gsfc.nasa.gov>`_ to populate a database with information about the features and events observed in each image.
 Thus allowing searches for event types or properties, enabling scientists to selectively download only the portion or slices of the images needed for further analysis.
-SunPy provides a programatic way to search and retreve the information related to the events, but currently does not have facilities for downloading the observational data.
+SunPy provides a programmatic way to search and retrieve the information related to the events, but currently does not have facilities for downloading the observational data.
 This allows, for example, over plotting of the feature contours on an image, to study their properties and evolution, etc.
-The HEK interface in SunPy was developed in concert with SunPy's VSO tool, so they a consitent interface.
+The HEK interface in SunPy was developed in concert with SunPy's VSO tool, so they a consistent interface.

-Events on the Sun also effect the rest of the solar system.
+Events on the Sun also affect the rest of the solar system.
-Very high energy radiation produced during solar flares has effects on our ionosphere almost instantaneously, high-energy particles arriving few minutes later can permantly damage spacecraft, similarly large volumes of plasma traveling at high velocities (~1000 km/s), produced as an effect of a coronal mass ejection, can have multiple negative effects on our technological dependent society.
+Very high energy radiation produced during solar flares has effects on our ionosphere almost instantaneously.
+High-energy particles arriving few minutes later can permanently damage spacecraft.
+Similarly large volumes of plasma traveling at high velocities (~1000 km/s), produced as an effect of a coronal mass ejection, can have multiple negative effects on our technological dependent society.
-These effects can be measured everywhere in the solar system, and the `HELiophysics Integrated Observatory <http://helio-vo.eu/>`_ [HELIO]_ has built a set of tools that helps to find where these events have been measured, taking into account the speed of the different events and the movement of planets and spacecraft within that timerange.
+These effects can be measured everywhere in the solar system, and the `HELiophysics Integrated Observatory <http://helio-vo.eu/>`_ [HELIO]_ has built a set of tools that helps to find where these events have been measured, taking into account the speed of the different events and the movement of planets and spacecraft within that time range.
-HELIO includes 'Features' and 'Event' catalogues similar to what is offered by HEK, it also offers access to solar observations, like VSO, but enhanced with access to measurements of the environment at other planets and a propagation model to link any event with its origin or its effects.
+HELIO includes 'Features' and 'Event' catalogs similar to what is offered by HEK.
+It also offers access to solar observations, similar to the VSO, but enhanced with access to observations at other planets through a propagation model to link any event with its origin or its effects.
 Each of these tools has an independent webservice, therefore they could be easily implemented as a set of independent tools.
-However, SunPy offers the opportunity to create a better implementation where the data retrieved could interact with the rest of SunPy's ecosystem.
+However, SunPy offers the opportunity to create a better implementation where the data retrieved could interact with the rest of SunPy's features.
-HELIO implementation on SunPy is on early development stages.
+HELIO implementation on SunPy is in its early development stages.

 Community
 =========

 One of SunPy's major advantages over its predecessors is that it is being developed as an open source community inside the wide and diverse general scientific python community.
 While the SolarSoft library is "open source" in terms of the code being freely available, most of the development takes place internally and there is no clear process for contribution from outsiders.
-In addition to transitioning the solar physics communtity to Python, SunPy also aims to instill the prinicpals of open source development in the community.
+In addition to transitioning the solar physics community to Python, SunPy also aims to instill the principals of open source development in the community.

-The scientifc python community is much more established in other disciplines than it is in solar physics.
+The scientific python community is much more established in other disciplines than it is in solar physics.
 SunPy is making use of existing scientific python projects, with deeper integration with projects like Astropy and scikit-image possible in the future.
 This collaboration is another strength that sets the scientific python community apart from other similar solutions.

-SunPy has benefitiated greatly from summer of code schemes.
+SunPy has benefited greatly from summer of code schemes.
 During its first two years (2011, 2012), SunPy participated on the `ESA Summer of Code In Space <http://sophia.estec.esa.int/socis2012/>`_ (SOCIS).
-This programme is inspired by `Google summer of code <https://developers.google.com/open-source/soc/>`_ (GSOC) and aims to raise the awareness of open source projects related to space, promote the `European Space Agency <http://www.esa.int/>`_ and to improve the existing space-related open-source software.
+This program is inspired by `Google Summer Of Code <https://developers.google.com/open-source/soc/>`_ (GSOC) and aims to raise the awareness of open source projects related to space, promote the `European Space Agency <http://www.esa.int/>`_ and to improve the existing space-related open-source software.
-VSO implementation, and the first graphical user interface (GUI) were developed during these two summer programmes.
+VSO implementation, and the first graphical user interface (GUI) were developed during these two summer programs.
-In 2013 SunPy is also taking part on GSOC under the umbrella of the `Python Software Fundation <http://www.python.org/psf/>`_ (PSF).
+In 2013 SunPy is also taking part in GSOC under the umbrella of the `Python Software Foundation <http://www.python.org/psf/>`_ (PSF).
 We are looking forward to the advances this will bring to the capabilities and reach of the project through the work of our two students.

-SunPy has also benefited from fledgeling input from the solar physics community, for example the implementation of the e-Callisto spectrograph support was enabled by the `Astrophysics Research Group <http://physics.tcd.ie/Astrophysics/>`_ at `Trinity College Dublin <http://www.tcd.ie>`_.
+SunPy has also benefited from fledgling input from the solar physics community, for example the implementation of the e-Callisto spectrograph support was enabled by the `Astrophysics Research Group <http://physics.tcd.ie/Astrophysics/>`_ at `Trinity College Dublin <http://www.tcd.ie>`_.
 It is hoped that this kind of contribution from the solar physics community will become the driving force for the project once a core library is in place.